MoriyaShiine/enchancement/README.md

   * Mace enchantments can be applied with less fall distance.
   * Wind Burst allows charging to launch you backward and push mobs away.
   * Luck of the Sea also reduces fishing time.
-  * Fixes Riptide being slower with Water Movement Efficiency enchantments (such as Amphibious and Depth Strider).
-  * Fixes Riptide rendering with a rotation while swimming.
 * Rebalance Equipment
   * Enchanted armor has additional damage reduction.
   * Iron armor has slightly more armor, and gains armor toughness.